venkatarajasekhar/HCL-2/README.md

    hold elements of different types.
 Each type is stored internally in its own std::deque, so all operations maintain their inherent benefit over other sequence container types.

+* **heterolist.hpp**:
+   Provides complete std::list functionality with the ability to natively hold elements of different types.
+Each type is stored internally in its own std::list, so all operations maintain their inherent benefit over other sequence container types.

-* **heterovector.hpp**:
+* **heteroqueue.hpp**:
-   Provides complete std::vector functionality with the ability to natively hold elements of different types.
-Each type is stored internally in its own std::vector, so all operations maintain their inherent benefit over other sequence container types.
+   Provides complete std::queue functionality with the ability to natively hold elements of different types.
+Each type is stored internally in its own std::queue, so all operations maintain their inherent benefit over other sequence container types.

 * **heterostack.hpp**: